 You set KPIs in your pre-launch plan and track them in your dashboard.
 But what do you do if you miss them by 1%?
 10% 50%?

-The store leader needs to define and show progress against long-term milestones.
+The store leader has to define and show progress against long-term milestones.
 You need at least a year and likely more to know if you’re going to succeed.
 A few months isn’t enough.

 These milestones signal if you’re on track.
 And if you’re off track, they signal what you need to fix.
-You need to work out how far off track you are prepared to let your online store go.
-Worst case, is you can’t fix it and you need to set up an exit plan.
-But most sales and forecast related e-Commerce issues you can normally fix in a relatively short time.
+You have to work out how far off track you’re prepared to let your online store go.
+Worst case, you can’t fix it and you set up an exit plan.
+But you can normally find ways to fix most sales and forecast-related e-Commerce issues.

 Task prioritisation - you don't know where to focus

-Next on the list of e-Commerce issues you face post-launch is how you manage and keep track of tasks.
+Next on the list of post launch e-Commerce issues is how you manage and keep track of tasks.

-You can be flexible in how and when you do them, because the store isn’t open yet.
+You can be flexible in how and when you do them as the store isn’t open yet.
 No customers to deal with.
 No competitors to respond to.